solanav/grimoire/README.md

 - **Recipes**: Created using `define-recipe`.
 They use the capabilities available to do interesting or useful operations on the system.
 For example, the recipe `download-all` allows the user to download all files in a given remote path if the capacity to execute code is available to Grimoire.

+- **Derivations**: Created using `define-derivation`.
+They allow Grimoire to derive new capabilities from already implemented ones.
+For example, if you have both the read and blind execution capabilities, you will be able to derive the sighted execution through a derivation.

-- **Loot**: Managed through the function `loot`.
+- **Loot**: Managed through the functions starting with `loot/*`.
 You can save loot by passing a key and a value, retrieve it by passing a key only or listing the loot available by calling the function without parameters.

 ## Usage